lubgade/Tournament/README.md

 ## Overview

-This project allows user to generate random swiss pairings using a Python module that uses the PostgreSQL database which keeps track of players & matches in a game tournament.
+This project allows users to generate random swiss pairings using a Python module that uses the PostgreSQL database which keeps track of players & matches in a game tournament.

 ## Setup